 World Health Orgnisation

-I work at the intersection of health, politics, and economics - specialising in population-level prevention of noncommunicable diseases (NCDs).
+I work at the intersection of health, politics, and economics - specialising in primary health care and population-level prevention of noncommunicable diseases (NCDs).

 Speaking truth to power